gvallee/collective_profiler/README.md

 following there steps.
 For convenience, multiple shared libraries are being generated with the adequate configuration for these steps.
 - Gather the send/receive counts associated to the alltoallv calls: use the `liballtoallv_counts.so` library.
-This will generate files based on the following naming
+This generates files based on the following naming
 scheme:
 `send-counters.job<JOBID>.rank<RANK>.txt` and `recv-counters.job<JOBID>.rank<RANK>.txt`;
 where:
-    - `JOBID` is the job number when using a job scheduler (e.g., SLURM) or `0` when no job scheduler is used or the value assigned to the `SLURM_JOB_ID` environment variable user decide to set (it is strongly advised to set the `SLURM_JOB_ID` environment variable to specify a unique identifier).
+    - `JOBID` is the job number when using a job scheduler (e.g., SLURM) or `0` when no job scheduler is used or the value assigned to the `SLURM_JOB_ID` environment variable users decide to set (it is strongly advised to set the `SLURM_JOB_ID` environment variable to specify a unique identifier when not using a job scheduler).
     - `RANK` is the rank number on `MPI_COMM_WORLD` that is rank 0 on the communicator used for the alltoallv operations.
 Note that this means that if the application is executing alltoallv operations on different communicators, the tool